-Milligrams per milliliter, or mg/mL, is a measurement of a solution’s concentration, the amount of one substance dissolved in a specific volume of a liquid.
-You can find the concentration of a solution by dividing the dissolved mass by the solution's volume.
+Milligrams per milliliter (mg/mL) is a measurement of a solution’s concentration.
+In other words, it’s the amount of one substance dissolved in a specific volume of a liquid.
+For example, a salt water solution of 7.5 mg/mL has 7.5 milligrams of salt in each milliliter of water.
+To find the concentration of a solution, divide the dissolved mass by the volume of the solution.

 Divide Mass by Volume

 Divide the mass in milligrams by volume in milliliters to find concentration in mg/mL.
 For example, if you have 8,000 milligrams of sugar dissolved in 200 milliliters of water, work out 8,000 ÷ 200 = 40.
 The concentration of the solution is 40 mg/mL.
 This means there are 40 milligrams of sugar dissolved in each milliliter of water.